Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/faction.md

 - ****ERASE****:
     erases the contents of the file before the transfer occurs
 - **RENAME**: replaces the existing FNAME file after the transfer completes by renaming the WFNAME file (*Unix only*)
-- **RETRYRENAME**: Renames the file on transfer completion in the post-processing phase, and includes a configurable retry mechanism.
-See also [Post-transfer file renaming](../../../../app_integration_intro/spoolout).
+- **RETRYRENAME**: Renames the file on transfer completion in the post- processing phase, and includes a configurable retry mechanism.
+See also [Post- transfer file renaming](../../../../app_integration_intro/spoolout).

 Requirements when using RENAME or RETRYRENAME: